na-na-hi/renget/archive/mmaib.md

 >Home: Polaria

 **(!)Ollie**
 -Formerly a girl named Olivia, she died in a carriage accident on her way to a theatre to perform in a play.
 In her family's desperation, they turned to Neronian shamans to revive her.
 The result wasn't that perfect, with parts of her memory missing and can only vaguely recall her own name.
 Deciding to let go, her family let the zombie be with her new life.
-Unlike most zombies, Ollie is quite energetic, zooming around her home in Nero Eterna.
-Above all, she proves to be smart and heartful despite both malfunctioning for her physically.
+Unlike most zombies, Ollie is quite energetic, zooming around her village in Nero Eterna, aiding whoever she can however she could.
+Above all, she proves to be smart and heartful despite both lacking a living brain or heart.
 >Home: Nero Eterna
+>(!)How to acquire: Visit a certain destroyed house.

 #### Chapter 11

 **Choco**
+-A well-loved head nurse of Nero Eterna's top academy Academia Il Nero, Choco is as caring as she is beautiful.
+Her physique and looks have attracted quite a number of admirers but none stuck around for too long.
+With the ongoing civil war in her home country, the Academia has been shut down to prevent further damage.
+Out of a job, she then roams nearby areas to treat wounded and tend to them till they're ready to fight again.
+This demon isnt all beauty though, as she has demonstrated cooking skills most who have tasted her work first hand would say "top-notch".
+In addition, she is quite learned in her field, which is part of why she is a well-respected personality in the academy.
+>Home: Nero Eterna

 **Kanata**
+-The daughter to a fast-rising court official and a descendant of the current Sky Regent, Kanata can appear reserved around people she doesn't know.
+As far back as her time with the Seraphim Officer Academy, she is reputed as "The Iron Hand" due to how much grip strength she can hold, allowing her to wield weapons efficiently despite appearing small and frail compared to most of her peers.
+>Home: Diarnuit

 **Towa**
+>Home: Nero Eterna

 **(!)Amelia**
+>Home: Polaria

 **(!)Polka**
+>Home: Savan

 #### Chapter 12

 **Jenma**
+>Home: Polaria

 **Oga**
+>Home: Nero Eterna

 **(!)Astel**
+>Home: Diarnuit

 **(!)Luna**
+>Home: Polaria

 #### Chapter 12x